 Entice Fey: Entice service from a fey of 12 Hit Dice or fewer.
 False Vision, Greater: As false vision, but moves with the target.

-- Hollow Heroism, Greater: Provide a greater heroism effect that you can reverse at any time. - Life of Crime: Permanently turn someone into a crazed criminal.
+Hollow Heroism, Greater: Provide a greater heroism effect that you can reverse at any time.

 Triggered Hallucination: As scripted hallucination, but it only appears when triggered.